Recap: Person Of Interest S 01 E 05

 Reese: "We"?
 Huh.
 Since when are you on board?

-Fusco: Still a missing kid.
+Fusco: It's still a missing kid.
 Hey, whatever else I've done, I'm still a cop.
 You need some help, you let me know.
 You understand?
 [Fusco looks around, to find that Reese left while he was talking]

 - Exact Words: See the page quote.

-- I Have a Family: Reese is interrogating a mook, trying to get the name of his boss.Mook: What are you going to do [if I don't talk], kill my family?
+- I Have a Family: Reese is interrogating a mook, trying to get the name of his boss.Mook: I have a family You gonna kill them, too?
 Because he will!

 - If I Do Not Return: When moving in on the place where he thinks Sam Jr. is being kept, Reese tells Finch to call the police and tell them everything if he doesn't call back in four minutes.